LeonTrii/Playground/readme.md

 Hello, I started learning how to code on July 3rd, 2021.
 The aspect of problem solving makes it very enjoyable.

 I graduated from high school on June 8th, 2024, so I'll not be updating this repo anymore.
-It's only been about three years; I'm happy with my progress.
+It's only been about three years.
+Some of the code here is REALLY bad, but it's nice to see the progress.

 ## Vue.js